gazedash/adb-go/README.md

 - [X] Implement push

-- [ ] Think about automatic sync when device is plugged in
+- [ ] Think about automatic sync when device is plugged in (autorun, service)

 - [ ] Make it cross platform - support unix-style paths too, etc (implemented, not tested)

 - [ ] Ignore already pulled files?
 Does adb check if files exist and doesn't copy same files or not? (apparently adb skips already pulled/pushed files)

+- [X] GUI - basic GUI in HTML done

-- [ ] GUI?
-Auto start?
+- [ ] Pass logs from server to client

 PROFIT